 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS It is proposed that if a person makes repeated complaints to a local government CEO that are vexatious, the CEO will have the power to refer that person's complaints to the Inspectorate, which after assessment of the facts may then rule the complaint vexatious.
 1.7 Minor Other Reforms Other minor reforms are being considered to enhance the oversight of local government.
-Ministerial Circulars have traditionally been used to provide guidance to the local government sector. governments are being considered. • For example, one option being considered is the potential Supported.
+Ministerial Circulars have traditionally been used to provide guidance to the local government sector.
+Potential other reforms to strengthen guidance for local governments are being considered.
+For example, one option being considered is the potential use of sector-wide guidance notices.
+Guidance notices could be published by the Minister or Inspector, to give specific direction for how local governments should meet the requirements of the Local Government Act and Regulations.
+For instance, the Minister could publish guidance notices to clarify the process for how potential conflicts of interests should be managed.
+It is also proposed (see item 1.1) that the Inspector has the power to issue notices to individual local governments to require them to rectify non-compliance with the Act or Regulations.
+Supported.
 Guidance notices and templates should be prepared in consultation with LG Professionals and WALGA to ensure operational suitability and adaptability across the range of capacities that exist in the sector.
 The initial implementation guidance should come from the Director General, and subsequent corrective guidance could come from the Inspector.
 Vincent would like to see timely guidance notices relating to the application of new or amended Australian Accounting Standards, in a Local Government context, as this is a common point of frustration and confusion across the sector.
 This would head off significant additional time and expense during Audits, as the sector currently addresses these issues in retrospect.